guzba/mummy/README.md

 Mummy operates with this basic model: handle all socket IO on one thread and dispatch incoming HTTP requests and WebSocket events to a pool of worker threads.
 Your HTTP handlers probably won't even need to think about threads at all.

-This model has many great benefits and is ready to take advantage of continued server core count increases (AMD just announced a 96 core 192 thread sever CPU!).
+This model has many great benefits and is ready to take advantage of continued server core count increases (AMD just announced a 96 core 192 thread server CPU!).

 ## Why use Mummy instead of async?